Abandoned Town, Capricorn

 “Nico is barely a delivery man.
 He has nothing—”

 “Just barely a delivery man, you say.”
 Werner met Cadence’s eyes.
 “Those children are also ‘just delivery men.’
 As I’ve said before, what you do does not concern me, but do you expect me to treat Nico differently?
 He holds pertinent information regarding this as do you.
-He will be taken in by higher authorities and questioned there.
+He will be taken in by my superiors and questioned there.
 I’m sure this holds implications for Ophiuchus as well.”

 Werner and Cadence both paused, but Jericho did not appear.